GuanceCloud/guance-docs/docs/en/integrations/aws_kinesis_analytics.md

 If you deploy Func yourself,Refer to [Self-Deployment of Func](https://func.guance.com/doc/script-market-guance-integration/){:target="_blank"}

 ### Installation

 > Tip：Please prepare AWS AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of KinesisAnalytics cloud resources, we install the corresponding collection script：「观测云集成（AWS KinesisAnalytics采集）」(ID：`guance_aws_kinesis_analytics`)
+To synchronize the monitoring data of KinesisAnalytics cloud resources, we install the corresponding collection script：「Guance Integration（AWS KinesisAnalyticsCollect）」(ID：`guance_aws_kinesis_analytics`)

 Click 【Install】 and enter the corresponding parameters: AWS AK, AWS account name.